vm7608/AI-Training-2/02_Reinforcement_Learning/README.md

 - Steps 2 and 3: choose and perform an action.
   - This combination of steps is done for an undefined amount of time.
 This means that this step runs until the time we stop the training, or the training loop stops as defined in the code.

-  - In each step, we choose an action using the epsilon-greedy policy.
+  - In each step, we choose an action using the `epsilon-greedy policy`.
 This means that we either choose the action with the highest Q-value for the current state, or we choose a random action.

   - Epsilon-greedy policy based on epsilon value (in range 0 to 1).
 Then, we choose a random number between 0 and 1.
 If the random number is less than epsilon, we choose a random action.
 If the random number is greater than epsilon, we choose the action with the highest Q-value for the current state.
 So, if the epsilon value is 0.1, then 10% of the time, we will choose a random action, and 90% of the time, we will choose the action with the highest Q-value for the current state.
 It is a trade-off between exploration and exploitation.
 With higher epsilon values, we explore more, and with lower epsilon values, we exploit more.

   - In practice, we start with a higher epsilon value and then gradually decrease it as the training progresses.
 This is because we want to explore more in the beginning and exploit more towards the end of the training.

 - Steps 4 and 5: evaluate.